-We have adopted a policy that prohibits our executive officers and directors from entering into any transaction that is designed to hedge or offset any decrease in the market value of our Common Stock or other equity securities.
+We have adopted a policy that prohibits our employees and directors from entering into any transaction that is designed to hedge or offset any decrease in the market value of our Common Stock or other equity securities.
+Our Board has determined that transactions in mutual funds or other similar type investment vehicles that contain less than 50% Company stock at the time of an employee's or director's initial investment is not considered a hedge for purposes of our policy.
 We have also adopted a policy that prohibits our executive officers and directors from holding Company stock or other equity securities in margin accounts or pledging Company stock or other equity securities as collateral for a loan.
 As of the date of this Proxy Statement, no shares of Company stock are pledged by any Named Executive Officer or director.